jaydenseric/graphql-react/readme.md

   // Waterfall loading can be used to load data when server side rendering,
   // enabled automagically by `next-graphql-react`.
 To learn how this works or
-  // to set it up for a non Next.js app, see:
+  // to set it up for a non-Next.js app, see:
   // https://github.com/jaydenseric/react-waterfall-render
   const isWaterfallLoading = useWaterfallLoad(cacheKey, load);